Byron-Farrell/cpp-algorithms/InsertionSort/README.md

 # Insertion Sort
-Insertion sort is a sorting algorithm that iterates over an array if length n.
-The algorithm checks compares the current elements value in the array with the next elements value.
-In the case of a ascending array it will check if the current element is greater than next element.
-If it is then it will swap the values then the iterate back to the beginning of the array until the left side of the array from the current index is sorted.
+Insertion sort is a sorting algorithm that iterates over an array of length n.
+The algorithm checks and compares the current element value in the array with the next element value.
+In the case of an ascending array, it will check if the current element is greater than the next element.
+If it is then it will swap the values and then iterate back to the beginning of the array until the left side of the array from the current index is sorted.

 ## Explanation

-Lets use an example using the following array
+Let's use an example using the following array
 | 5 | 4 | 2 | 10 |
 | - | - | - | -- |

+---

 1: On the first pass we will compare index *0* with index *1*.